 The only known film showing Escher at work.
 He cuts and prints Snakes, his last woodcut from 1969.

 Professor Sir Roger Penrose is not only a big fan of M.C.
-Escher, he also worked with te graphic artist.
-Penrose first got in touch with Eschers work during the International Mathematical Congres in Amsterdam, in 1954.
-Some of the most iconic works of Escher are based on the work of Penrose.
-Who started a lot of his research with Eschers works.
+Escher; he also worked closely with the graphic artist.
+Penrose first came into contact with Escher’s work during the International Congress of Mathematics in Amsterdam, in 1954.
+Some of Escher’s most iconic works are based on the work of Penrose, who began a lot of his research with Escher’s works.
 This film is made for the first British retrospective on Escher which was shown in Edinburgh and London.

 Short documentary by the BBC.

-Introduction on Escher made by Breezewood documentaries, with music by Chopin.
+Introduction to the work of Escher made by Breezewood documentaries, with music by Chopin.

-A section of a documentary made by the National Film Board of Canada, called Escher, Van Gogh and Seurat: Art at Play.
-In it Canadian animation artists bring the work of these three artists to life.
+A section from a documentary made by the National Film Board of Canada, called Escher, Van Gogh and Seurat: Art at Play.
+In it, three Canadian animation artists bring the work of these three artists to life.

 Get to know Maurits Cornelis Escher.
 Articles by our curator and other authors provide deeper insight into his life and work.